lvyin1122/2022-polyu-ecommerce/docs/02-Working-with-State.md

 # 02 Working with States

+In the last tutorial, we have built a neat e-commerce website with a navigation bar and a product list.
+However, a real application involves a lot of interaction with the user, which means the website should be reactive to the user's action.

+In this tutorial, you will learn how to add interactivity with **state**.
+State refers to updatable data that would change over time.
+Defining and managing states in a web application is probably the most important topic of development with React.

-## React-Bootstrap
+## 1 React-Bootstrap

-Before we take a deeper dive into React state, let's first learn something about **Bootstrap**.
+Before we dive into React state, let's first learn something about **Bootstrap**.

-Building front-end website with HTML and pure CSS is sometimes difficult and time-consuming.
+Building front-end website with pure CSS is sometimes difficult and time-consuming when you have to write styling information by yourself.
 As a result, there are many open-source libraries that can simplify the developement.

 Bootstrap is one of the most popular framework for developing responsive UI design.
-In this tutorial, we will use some of the exising component in the `react-bootrap` library to develop beautiful UI very quickly.
+In this tutorial, we will use some of the exising component in the `react-bootstrap` library to develop beautiful UI very quickly.

+Before we start to use `react-bootstrap`, it's better to take a look at the official document first: https://react-bootstrap.github.io/getting-started/introduction/

 ### Installation

-The first step is to install the dependencies for `react-bootstrap` with npm.
-Run the following command in your terminal:
+First, you should install the dependencies for `react-bootstrap` with npm.
+Paste and run the following command in your terminal:

 ```
 npm install react-bootstrap bootstrap
 ```

 You also need to import the Bootstrap CSS into your project.
-Add this line of codes into your `App.js` file:
+Paste this line of code at the begining of your `App.js` file:

 ```js
 import 'bootstrap/dist/css/bootstrap.min.css';